Best professional voicemail greetings for 2023

 - Keep in mind that this is your chance of a good first impression.

-Bonus tip: Write out your message before recording
+Bonus tip: Write out your business voicemail script before recording

-If you’re finding it hard to record a great voicemail message, why don’t you try writing it out?
+If you’re finding it hard to record a great voicemail greeting, why don’t you try writing it out?

 If you’re not great at improvisation or the phone gives you anxiety, this may help.
-You may find it easier to read your message from a script rather than memorizing it.
+You may find it easier to write a business voicemail script you can read off rather than memorize it.

 Use our examples, or come up with your own and write it down on a piece of paper.